Most common faults:

 7. Low rumbling noise – common for few revisions of the pre-amplifier on older units.
 Repair starts at £40* and is included as preventative upgrade with all upgrade inclusive repairs on affected amplifiers.

-You will need to send in the amplifier unit for repair – for more information on how to do that, please click here.
+Repairs are done in-house, so you’ll need to send your amplifier in.
+For full details on how to do that, please click here.